oracle/weblogic-kubernetes-operator/documentation/staging/content/faq/external-clients.md

   set('ClientCertificateEnforced', false)
 ```

-And, here is a snippet of WDT model YAML configuration that corresponds to the above snippets:
+Here is a snippet of WDT model YAML configuration that corresponds to the above snippets:

 ```yaml
 topology: